Alejandro Guerrero

 Musical Journey

-Alejandro’s percussion style is deeply rooted in the rich rhythmic traditions of Venezuela, which combines indigenous, African, and European influences.
-His technical approach has been profoundly shaped his studies with Carlos “Nene” Quintero, a master percussionist known for his innovative techniques and versatility across different musical genres.
+Alejandro’s percussion style is deeply rooted in the rich rhythmic traditions of Venezuela, which combines indigenous, African and European influences.
+His technical approach has been profoundly shaped by his studies with Carlos “Nene” Quintero, a master percussionist known for his innovative techniques and versatility across different musical genres.

 - Traditional Venezuelan percussion techniques from his early training